 Codebases are moved to Identify when at least two Foundation for Public Code staff members think these are interesting codebases for stewardship.
 This is done by answering questions about purpose, code, community and scalability and documents it in the Odoo card.
 The questions below are a guide of what to look at and all of them may not be applicable to every codebase.

 Codebases may also move to Backburner or Archive at any time.

 Codebase stewards have started talking to current maintainers about possible stewardship.
-The codebase community must clearly understand what stewardship would mean.

 To enter Assess, codebase maintainers must agree to assessment against the Standard for Public Code criteria.
 This agreement should be made with knowledge that we will publish the codebase in the list of codebases we work with.